martyboggs/threejs-world/_posts/2016-12-28-character-rigging-in-three-js.md

 <!--more-->
 downloading it from the [Free 3D Models](/models/hugbot) area and following this tutorial.

-To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template</a> that I use in a lot of posts.
+To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template <i class="fa fa-download"></i></a> that I use in a lot of posts.
 Open the template to follow along.

-Next, we'll import Hugbot with a `JSONLoader`.
+We'll import Hugbot with a `JSONLoader`.
 The Hugbot model was made in Blender with armatures or bones which form a skeleton.
 The skeleton can then be manipulated to move the model's vertices around.

-To make this process work with your own rigged models, make sure you export with "bones" and "skinning" checked.
+To make this process work with your own rigged models, make sure you export with "bones" and "skinning" along with the rest of your model.
+You might want to check out my <a href="/tutorials/export-a-model-from-blender">post about exporting from Blender</a>.

 Also, use the `SkinnedMesh` class which will add a skeleton array to the mesh and read the "mesh skin weighting."
 This information tells the renderer how much to stretch the mesh for each bone in question.